How to hand paint Delft tiles

 Everything you can paint!
 We confidently expect everyone – whatever their former experience and skill – to be able to finish one tile by the end of the first day.
 An overnight firing will mean you can take this with you when you leave.
 On the second day, you will be honing your new found skills.
 Work completed on Sunday can be collected later or we can have it carefully packed up and sent on to you for just the cost of postage and packing.

-Bear in mind, a single, good-quality reproduction of an old Delft tile will cost you anything from around £18 each, so if you manage to finish more than eight or so during the weekend you’re in the money!
 You may want to come to us with a particular project in mind.
 One tile makes a great teapot or casserole stand.
-Six is plenty for a basin splash back.
+Four, mixed with plain, is plenty for a basin splash back.
 Manage a few more and - mixed with some plain glazed or corner-decorated tiles – you have enough for a charming fire surround, a stove back or even a small bathroom.

 Who is this tile painting course suitable for?